fosheimdet/FYS-STK4155/Project3/README.md

 The scipts
 "our_implementation.py" and
 "keras_implementation.py"
-perform training and evaluation of predefined models from our own implementation or that of keras.
-Data set is chosen here and hyperparameters can be adjusted.
-To perform a quick test that everything is working, the function "get_sample()" picks a random sample of specified size from the training and test data to run on.
-Its optional parameter must be set to "False" to run through the entire dataset.
+perform training and evaluation of prespecified models from our own implementation or that of keras.
+The data set is chosen here and hyperparameters can be adjusted.
+To perform a quick test that everything is working, the function "get_sample()" picks a random sample of specified size from the full data set to use in its stead.
+Its optional parameter must be set to "True" this test-run to occur.

-These predefined models are located in "model_templates.py" and their architecture have been tuned to specific data sets.
+The aformentioned prespecified models are located in "model_templates.py" and their architecture have been tuned to specific data sets.
-Their tuned hyperparameters are also set here, but can be altered elsewhere through model.sethypererparams().
+Their tuned hyperparameters are also set here, but can be altered elsewhere through "model.sethypererparams()".

-We include a commented-out example on how to design and train a model using our implementation.
+We include a commented-out example on how to design and train a model using our implementation in "our_implementation.py".
 This is done in a similar way to Keras in order to hopefully provide some familiarity.

 The files below are ordered roughly based on their place in the hierarchy of the program.